tjbcca/Django-Quizzically/README.md

 ## **KEY FEATURES:**

-Allows the addition of text boxes with each date added to the schedule.
-You can set a starting date and add or remove boxes from there.
+Has 2 modes, Freeplay and Teams.
+Users have access to the preset questions to play trivia.

 ## **HOW TO USE (Visual Studio Code)**

-Run the react app and use the buttons to add or remove dates.
-Reload the page to restart.
+Run the server and go to the website.
+Click buttons to choose answers or assign team points.